LzpTec/concurrency/docs/USAGE.md

 ### find\<A\>(taskOptions)
 Returns: `Promise<A | undefined>`

-Returns the value of the first element of `input` where `predicate` is true, and undefined otherwise.
+Returns the `input` value of the first `predicate` that resolves to true, and undefined otherwise.

+It limits the concurrent execution to `maxConcurrency`.

 #### taskOptions
 **Required**<br>